damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

     - Electrical characteristics like electrical resistivity and conductibility, etc.
     - Chemical properties like corrosion resistance, surface tension, etc.

-  2- Clarifying the definition of each property and its unint
+  2- Clarifying the necessary definition of each property
   ```

   #### *Example of material characteristics*: